Find out whether Absoluteblack’s oval chainrings are worth the price tag in our in-depth review, including impressions after an entire year!

-The other week I took part in an event with some Portuguese friends, riding from the west to the east of Portugal, 700k of riding with nearly 1000m of climbing on my new Vaaru Octane 6-4 with an added bonus, a set of oval chain rings given to me by James, owner of Vaaru Cycles.
+For the first part of my test, I used the Absoluteblack oval chainrings on a ride from the west to the east of Portugal on my new Vaaru Octane 6-4 with the added bonus of, a set of oval chain rings given to me by James, owner of Vaaru Cycles.

-I have used oval ring before, in the late 90s, and found that they were noisy and never ran quite right.
+I have used oval rings before, in the late 90s, and found that they were noisy and never ran quite right.
 So, what are these like?

 Absolute Black is the name of the chain rings, a family business in London, and to be honest I’ve never heard of them, but if James puts them on the Vaaru bikes then the quality will be top.